vriteshg1210/data-512-homework_1/README.md

     Fewest Months of Data - The third graph shows pages that have the fewest months of available data.
 These are relatively short time series and contain a set of the most recent Academy Award winners.
 The graph shows the 10 articles with the fewest months of data for desktop access and the 10 articles with the fewest months of data for mobile access.

+## Errors handled
+The parameter safe='' was added to the urllib.parse.quote function so that it is able to handle cases like movie name 'Victor/Victoria' and does not give an error

 ## Output Files
 The project generates three JSON files: